Commitment + Clinical Leadership = Better Outcomes

 Although many people consume watermelon cut up in slices as a summer snack, there are a variety of ways to incorporate watermelon into your meals.

-• Salsa – Make a fresh batch of homemade salsa and add small chunks of watermelon.
-Try adding cucumber, jalapeno, and lime juice into the salsa.
+- Salsa – Make a fresh batch of homemade salsa and add small chunks of watermelon.
+Try adding cucumber, jalapeno, and lime juice to the salsa.
 Enjoy with chips or on tacos!

 Saber Healthcare is an organization dedicated to providing consultant services to long term care providers.
 This article is for informational purposes and is not meant to be seen as professional advice.
 Please consult with a medical expert before relying on the information provided.